Knose1/common-unity/README.md

 If you have any question or problem with a tool / util.
 Don't hesitate create a post in discussion tab.

 Also this is not a collaborative projet, it's just a dump of tools / utils I coded.
-This means that any pull request will dismissed.
+That means that any pull request will dismissed.
 Of course tips and helps are welcomed in the issues and discussion tab.

 ### Included packages I didn't coded :